Locations:

 The takeaway

-Whether it’s you or your child who is experimenting with hookah, it’s important to understand the risks behind it.
+Whether it’s you or your child who’s experimenting with hookah, it’s important to understand the risks behind it.
 You may have heard that certain types of smoking are less risky than others, but hookah can pose just as much of a risk as cigarettes.
 It’s best to stay away from all types of nicotine inhalation for the sake of your well-being (and those around you).

-Talk to your healthcare provider if you want to learn more about the risks or how smoking hookah may affect you or your child’s health.
+Talk to a healthcare provider if you want to learn more about the risks or how smoking hookah may affect you or your child’s health.
 And don’t be afraid to ask for help with quitting.

 Learn more about our editorial process.